Originally posted 2008-11-17 18:19:26. Republished by Blog Post Promoter

 It’s important as stitchers to understand the difference between painting canvas for sale in a shop and painting canvas for ourselves.

 The commercial canvas needs to be perfect, beautiful enough that when we walk into the shop we want to buy it.
 The paint should be even and shouldn’t clog any holes.
-If it’s stitch painted, the colors should change on threads, no in between them.
+If it’s stitch painted, the colors should change on intersections, not in between them.

 There shouldn’t be stray bits of color on other parts of the canvas.
-All this, and more, goes into making a canvas which will sell in the shops.
+All this and more go into making a canvas which will sell in the shops.

 I just need enough to make my stitching look good and to help with the coverage problem.
 I don’t need an even coat of paint, and the color doesn’t have to be perfect, just close enough.